If you want to go quickly, go alone. If you want to go far, go together. —African proverb

 One of the more common issues early in the year is the inability of students to work on their own without external pressure from the teacher.
 It can feel a bit like pushing a chair—as soon as you stop pushing, it stops moving.
 Practically speaking, the problem arises as soon as your attention is directed toward one group.
 The others promptly go off task.

 The reason this happens is that the culture of learning hasn’t been established yet.
 This is completely understandable.
-Grounding your class on the foundation of genuine learning requires dismantling the students’ well-established belief in doing school.
+Grounding your class on the foundation of self-directed learning requires dismantling the students’ well-established belief in doing school.
 Students have to relearn the purpose of school and their role in it—no small task.
 It takes time, experience, and repeated discussions about the underlying philosophy to create the necessary classroom culture.

 It is important to remind students of the purpose of study groups—sharing the wealth and having everyone engaged in the learning process—and that the alternative is business as usual.
 It is also important to not get drawn into nagging them to do better.
 Engaging them in conversation, and really listening to their point of view, will draw more students in than haranguing them about how they should act.